-The U.S. and international GHG emissions estimates include several other GHG that are emitted as a result of human activity:
+The U.S. and international GHG emissions estimates include several other GHGs that are emitted as a result of human activity:

 - Methane (CH4), which comes from landfills, coal mines, agriculture, and oil and natural gas operations

-- Nitrous oxide (N2O), which comes from using nitrogen fertilizers and certain industrial and waste management processes and burning fossil fuels
+- Nitrous oxide (N2O), which comes from using nitrogen fertilizers and burning fossil fuels and certain industrial and waste management processes

 - Hydrofluorocarbons (HFCs)